Patoman90/Patrick-s-Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 #### Profile Page:

-- **Profile Box** - When a user is logged in, they can view their profile on the profile, this will tell them their Username, Name which consists of their first name & last name, their email address & the date & time the account was created.
+- **User Profile** - When a user is logged in, they can view their profile on the profile page, this will tell them their Username, Name which consists of their first name & last name, their email address & the date & time the account was created.
+It was not finished though the way I planned to make it in time.

 ## Project planning: